robotology/community/README.md

 To ask questions and/or look for answers visit our [Q&A](https://github.com/robotology/QA/issues)

-This repository hosts Q&A for the whole robotology group so please the use the following labels:
+This repository hosts Q&A for the whole robotology group so please use the following labels:

 * icub: all questions related to icub platform
 * ikart: questions related to the ikart platform